Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Related Work

-{\bf ML-based Malware Detection:} Xie \etal~proposed a one-class SVM model with different kernel functions~\cite{xie2014evaluating} to classify anomalous system calls in the ADFA-LD dataset~\cite{creech2013generation}.
-Ye \etal~proposed a semi-parametric classification model for combining file content and file relation information to improve the performance of file sample classification~\cite{ye2011combining}.
-Abed \etal~used bag of system calls to detect malicious applications in Linux containers~\cite{abed2015applying}.
-Kumar \etal~used K-means clustering~\cite{kumar2013k} to differentiate legitimate and malicious behaviors based on the NSL-KDD dataset.
-Fan \etal~utilized an effective sequence mining algorithm to discover malicious sequential patterns and trained an All-Nearest-Neighbor (ANN) classifier based on these discovered patterns for the malware detection~\cite{fan2016malicious}.
+Xie et al.~proposed a one-class SVM model with different kernel functions~\cite{xie2014evaluating} to classify anomalous system calls in the ADFA-LD dataset~\cite{creech2013generation}.
+Ye et al.~proposed a semi-parametric classification model for combining file content and file relation information to improve the performance of file sample classification~\cite{ye2011combining}.
+Abed et al.~used bags of system calls to detect malicious applications in Linux containers~\cite{abed2015applying}.
+Kumar et al. used K-means clustering~\cite{kumar2013k} to differentiate legitimate and malicious behaviors based on the NSL-KDD dataset.
+Fan et al.~used a sequence mining algorithm to discover malicious sequential patterns and trained an All-Nearest-Neighbor (ANN) classifier based on these discovered patterns for malware detection~\cite{fan2016malicious}.

-The Random Forest algorithm has been applied to classification problems as diverse as offensive tweets, malware detection, de-anonymization, suspicious Web pages, and unsolicited email messages~\cite{Chatzakou2017,Mariconti2017,Mariconti2016,CaliskanIslam2015,Stringhini2013,Canali2011,Stringhini2010}.
-ML-based malware detectors suffer, however, from high false-positive rates because of the diverse nature of system calls invoked by applications, as well as the diversity of applications~\cite{lanzi2010accessminer}.
+The Random Forest algorithm has been applied to classification problems as diverse as offensive tweets, malware detection, de-anonymization, suspicious Web pages, and unsolicited email messages~\cite{Chatzakou2017,Mariconti2017}.
+Conventional ML-based malware detectors suffer, however, from high false-positive rates because of the diverse nature of system calls invoked by applications, as well as the diversity of applications~\cite{lanzi2010accessminer}.

-{\bf DL-based Malware Detection:} There are recent efforts to apply deep learning for malware detection with the advances in deep learning and big data analytics.